j19sch/j19sch.github.io/posts/2022/20221127-three-lessons-after-three-months-of-quality-engineering.md

 What I find interesting about these three lessons is that none of them are directly related to quality engineering or software development as such.
 Rather, they're about entering a situation and figuring out how you, with your specific skills and knowledge, can add value.

 You could say that's a problem, typical of roles that lack very clear expectations.
 I'd like to turn that around, though.
 I think that things get a lot better, when people can let their job description fade into the background and instead focus on where they can bring value.

+---

+*This post was also published in the [January '23 issue](https://teatimewithtesters.com/wp-content/uploads/2023/01/TTwT_January_2023.pdf) of [Tea-time with Testers](https://teatimewithtesters.com/).*